scality/s3utils/README.md

 ## Repair Procedure

-To repair a set of objects for inconsistencies, first make sure that you ran the [scan procedure](#scan-procedure) and got results ready from `followerDiff-results.[host]` directories.
+To repair a set of objects with inconsistencies, first make sure that you ran the [scan procedure](#scan-procedure) and got results ready from `followerDiff-results.[host]` directories.